-(b) undertaking protective measures such as installing suitable surge protection devices and power conditioners; and
+- (b) undertaking protective measures such as installing suitable surge protection devices and power conditioners;

 7.10 If we receive compensation from a third party for losses resulting from the interruption of supply, we will pass a portion of that compensation on to you if we are able to identify that your supply was interrupted.
 We will calculate the portion of compensation payable to you by having regard to other affected customers and taking into account any administrative costs reasonably incurred by us.
 If you ask us to, we will explain in more detail how we determined the amount of compensation paid to you.

 8.1 For safety reasons, faults in your electricity supply need to be acted on immediately: call our Contact Centre on 0800 496 496 any time.
 When you report a fault, please include anything you see or hear that may help pinpoint the cause of the fault.

 8.2 For your safety, please treat all electrical lines or wires, at all times, as live and therefore deadly.
 If you are unsure about the safety of any lines on or near your premises, please call our Contact Centre on 0800 496 496 or the lines company immediately.